-Project Simulation: Construction of a New Nuclear Power Plant
+Project Simulation of the Construction of a New Nuclear Power Plant

 GoldSim can readily simulate the performance of complex projects, adding a dimension of realism that is not available with other project management software.
-In collaboration with Predicus LLC, an example model was developed to illustrate this capability.
+In collaboration with Predicus LLC, a a was developed to illustrate this capability.
 The model represents a proposed project by an electrical utility to construct a new nuclear power plant.

 The model simulates three key phases in the project's development, incorporating all of the risk and financial factors that could come into play over the up to 18-year duration of the project.